Kuuuube/rawaccel_convert/README.md

     The `lookupvelocity` option outputs in the format of rawaccel's Look Up Table curve with the velocity setting.

-    The `lookupsens` option outputs in the format of rawaccel's Look Up Table curve with the velocity setting.
+    The `lookupsens` option outputs in the format of rawaccel's Look Up Table curve with the sens setting.

 - `--pointcount` (Default: `64`): The number of points to include in the output.